AdiTheGreat01/Calculator/README.md

 2. Click buttons or use your keyboard to enter numbers and operators.
 3. Press `=` or `Enter` to evaluate the expression.
 4. Press `C` / `Escape` to clear, or `Backspace` to delete the last character.

-## Screenshots

-> _[Add a screenshot of the calculator's default state here]_
-> Default view showing the display and button grid.

-> _[Add a screenshot of an active calculation with the expression preview]_
-> Example of a chained calculation in progress.

-> _[Add a screenshot of the error state, e.g. division by zero]_
-> Error handling when dividing by zero.

 ## Folder Structure